top of page

 Sulcata Tortoise Diet

-Handling Your Sulcata
+Handling

-A sulcata tortoise like any tortoise should not be handled too often and too roughly.
+The African spurred tortoise like any tortoise should not be handled too often and too roughly.
 They do not like being off the ground for too long, and constantly carrying it can cause it to get stressed.
 You can tell a tortoise is stressed if they are peeing and pooping themselves, trying to get away, or hiding in its shell and hissing.
 High stress especially in younger tortoises can be lethal.
 The best way to interact with a tortoise and provide a positive experience for both you and the animal is by taking it outside when weather permits and letting them graze in a safe pesticide free lawn but remember to stay out of direct hot sunlight.
 It is important to supervise your tortoise while outdoors if they are not in an enclosure, they can easily get away, stolen or eaten by a predator.
 Hand feeding your tortoise is another great experience for you both, it may be difficult at first but they can easily come around.
 The first step in taming them is just being around them and letting them do their natural thing.
 Once they feel comfortable eating and moving normally around you, you can begin to get closer until eventually it'll eat right out of your hand.
-It may take time but they can all be tamed and will eventually lose their fear.
+It may take time and patience, but all good things do.
+They can all be tamed and will eventually lose their fear.

 Sulcata Tortoises for Sale